awslabs/aws-virtual-application-management/docs/deployment-guide/installationOverview.md

 ### Step 2: Creating the S3 bucket

 * Create an S3 bucket with versioning enabled.
 This is required by CodePipeline.
-* Upload the VAM solution zip to this bucket.
+* Zip the contents of the archive, as including the "aws-virtual application-management" top level folder will cause the CodePipeline to fail.
+Upload the VAM solution zip to this bucket.

 > **Note:** create the S3 bucket in the same region where VAM will ultimately be deployed.
 For example, if VAM should primarily run in us-west-2 for cost purposes, then the S3 bucket should live there also.